BlueBrain/bbp-atlas-data-fetch/README.md

 - **--tag some_tag** - [single string] The tag argument is mainly to be used along **--nexus-id** to fetch a specific tag of a given resource.
 Optional
 - **--filter prop1=1 prop2=20** - [multiple strings] Filters are to be used instead of --nexus-id if the @id is not known.
 Filters are applied on properties and can work with graph traversal.
 Optional but necessary of **--nexus-id** is not provided

-## Filters
+### Filters
 The **--filter** argument is powerful and deserves its own paragraph.
-Using filters keeps only the resources that match the conditions. each filter takes this shape:
+Using filters keeps only the resources that match the conditions.
+Each filter takes this
+shape:

 property name [ operator ] value to compare with